kskalvar/aws-eks-pipeline-quickstart/README.md

 ## Use AWS CloudFormation to Create the CI/CD Pipeline
 Create the CI/CD Pipeline using the CloudFormation
 ```
-Note:  There is an issue with the CodeSuite Reference Architecture reference which allows
+Note:  There is an issue with the CodeSuite Reference Architecture which allows
        it to only be built in the us-west-2 region currently.
 The issue has been added to the
        github Issues "Deploy Fails #12" but as of 2019-01-28 it has not been fixed.
 I did identify
        a work-around which allows it to be deployed in all regions.
 That work-around is incorporated in